qgis/QGIS-Documentation/docs/developers_guide/codingstandards.rst

 To force recreation of SIP files, :file:`scripts/sipify_all.sh` shall be executed.

-Older files for which the automatic creation is not enabled yet are listed in :file:`python/auto_sip.blacklist`.

 Improving sipify script
 -----------------------

-If some improvements are required for sipify script, please add the missing bits to the demo file :file:`tests/scripts/sipifyheader.h` and create the expected header :file:`tests/scripts/sipifyheader.expected.si`.
+If some improvements are required for sipify script, please add the missing bits to the demo file :file:`tests/code_layout/sipifyheader.h` and create the expected header :file:`tests/code_layout/sipifyheader.expected.sip`.
 This will also be automatically tested on Travis as a unit test of the script itself.